devops329/devops/instruction/awsEcs/awsEcs.md

 1. Open the AWS browser console and navigate to the Elastic Container Service (ECS) service.
 1. Press `Clusters` from the left side navigation panel.
 1. Press the cluster you created earlier (`jwt-pizza-service`).
-1. Press the service you created earlier (`jwt-pizza-service`).
-1. Press the `Update service` button.
+1. Press the `Create service` button.
 1. Under `Load balancing`

    1. Select `Application Load Balancer`